thi-ad/UrbanIng-V2X/README.txt

 ##### NUSCENES #####

 Using 'scripts/create_nuscenes_format.py' and setting your paths pointing to the downloaded dataset creates the nuScenes format (Use 'scripts' environment to run the data conversion).
-Define your train, validation, and test split in the main function.
+Define your train, validation, and test split in the main function and set the 'ego_agents' variable to define your ego agent(s).

 ##### OPENCOOD #####